We look forward to welcoming your child into our boarding community.

 What do the students do at the weekend?

 We have an extensive boarding program at weekends.
 The Junior and Seniors have separate programs, which include educational, cultural and fun activities.
-These activities are posted on the website for each term, and also sent to all boarding parents.
 The cost of these activities are included in the boarding fees.